What to Eat in Telok Blangah: Food Guide

 Su Yuan Vegetarian

 The best-seller Vegetarian Bee Hoon has springy bee hoon.
-It has a variety of ingredients as toppings.
+It has a variety of ingredients, such as toppings.
 It has chewy mushrooms, crunchy cabbage, and flavourful vegetarian char siew.
-A few pieces of crispy beancurd skin completes the whole serving.
+A few pieces of crispy beancurd skin complete the whole serving.

 A piping hot mushroom gravy finishes the entire look of the dish.
 Furthermore, it gives you a plate of vegetarian goodness.